zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 Static ranking lists are convenient but suboptimal, since they lack context about team composition.
 An ideal algorithm would adapt its strategy based on which players have already been chosen.

-One way that this can be useful is 'punting'- a strategy many drafters whereby they sacrifice some number of categories to gain a significant advantage in the rest.
+One way that this can be useful is 'punting'- a strategy whereby a drafter sacrifices some number of categories to gain a significant advantage in the rest.
 This can be beneficial because sacrificing a category will cost a $50\%$ chance of winning that category at most, and will often provide more than a $50\%$ value to the other categories collectively.

 The simplest way to implement punting dropping punted categories from the calculation of overall player value.
 This makes sense as a heuristic, but lacks mathematic rigor and has obvious flaws.
 It would suggest that an infinitesimal increase in a prioritized category is preferable to an infinite increase in a deprioritized category, which seems wrong.
 It also provides no mechanism for deciding how many or which categories to punt.